-Important note about in-network out-of-pocket maximums versus out-of-network out-of-pocket maximums: - In-Network Out-of-Pocket Maximum.
-Once you have reached your annual in-network out-of-pocket maximum, your insurance carrier will generally pay 100% for any covered in-network service or supply provided to you for the balance of the coverage year, subject to age and frequency limits. - Out-of-Network Out-of-Pocket Maximum.
+Important note about in-network out-of-pocket maximums versus out-of-network out-of-pocket maximums: • In-Network Out-of-Pocket Maximum.
+Once you have reached your annual in-network out-of-pocket maximum, your insurance carrier will generally pay 100% for any covered in-network service or supply provided to you for the balance of the coverage year, subject to age and frequency limits. • Out-of-Network Out-of-Pocket Maximum.
 The annual out-of-network out-of-pocket maximum works differently.
 It does not limit what you pay for charges that exceed the "allowed amount"-that is, the maximum amount the insurance carrier allows for a covered service or supply.
 This means that even after you reach your annual out-of-network out-of-pocket maximum, you will continue to be responsible for paying the full amount of any out-of-network service or supply charge above the allowed amount.
-Medical Price When you make a purchase, you decide how you want to pay.
+Medical Price In a hurry?
+Get the highlights the easy way-just watch the video!
+(Closed captioning is available.)
+When you make a purchase, you decide how you want to pay.
 Would you rather pay cash now, or use credit and pay later?
 It's the same idea with the exchange.
 You get to decide if you'd rather pay now or pay later.
 How much you pay out of your paycheck is one thing.
 You also have to consider what you'll pay throughout the year when you need care.
 How much you'll pay for medical coverage depends on: